Squamous Cell Carcinoma in Melbourne, FL

 Usually, health insurance will cover part or all of the cost for treatment of squamous cell carcinoma.
 To help manage any costs that may not be covered by health insurance, our office offers various payment options.

-If you have a suspicious looking growth or lesion on your skin and suspect it may be squamous cell carcinoma, contact Dermatology + Plastic Surgery, led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Indialantic, Viera, Brevard County, the beaches, and nearby communities in Central Florida, to inquire about skin cancer screening, surgery, and treatment options for squamous cell carcinomas.
+If you have a suspicious-looking growth or lesion on your skin and suspect it may be squamous cell carcinoma, contact Dermatology + Plastic Surgery, led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Indialantic, Viera, Brevard County, the beaches, and nearby communities in Central Florida, to inquire about skin cancer screening, surgery, and treatment options for squamous cell carcinomas.